Historical reenactment in Australia: History Alive: A Journey Through Time

 History Alive: A Journey Through Time is a multi-period re-enactment event with living history groups representing periods from the Roman era to the Vietnam War era.
 The event is run by the Queensland Living History Federation and aims to showcase many different periods of re-enactment.
 The event offers visitors a great day out with a historical focus.

 It is held annually over the June weekend which has the second Monday, which was historically the Queens Birthday public holiday.

 Until 2018, the annual event was held at Fort Lytton National Park in Lytton, Queensland - ongoing parking problems let to a change of venue and in 2019 Rocklea Showgrounds will be trialled as the venue.

 St Ives Medieval Faire

 Held annually on the 23rd and 24 September, the St Ives Medieval Faire hosts the international jousting championships.
 The faire has been running since 2013, except in 2020 and 2021.
 It features reenactors from the dark ages to the 17th century.
-The Faire hosts many well known re-enactment societies, including the New Varangian Guard (NVG), Order of the Horse (OOTH), Europa as well as the Pike and Musket society.
+The Faire hosts many well known re-enactment societies, including Order of the Horse (OOTH), Europa as well as the Pike and Musket society.